marcusoftnet/marcusoftnet.github.io/_posts/2007-12-07-vasakren-jul.md

 This will be great.

-The rest of the weekend will also be fun as i am presenter at the [WindCorp Brass band](http://www.windcorpbrassband.se/) Christmas concerts.
+The rest of the weekend will also be fun as I am presenter at the [WindCorp Brass band](http://www.windcorpbrassband.se/) Christmas concerts.